 - Wear their favorite color during the milestones.
 My mom’s favorite color was blue.

 - Avoid storing those clapbacks in your mind.
 The bag of clapbacks can be heavy during a sensitive time.
-When the family gets disrespectful, attempt to drain your energy, and try to bring up the past about your lost loved one, either walk away, walk completely out, or shut it down and let them know that they are being rude and it’s not the time or place to bring up some mess.
+When the family gets disrespectful, attempts to drain your energy, and tries to bring up the past about your lost loved one, either walk away, walk completely out, or shut it down and let them know that they are being rude and it’s not the time or place to bring up some mess.
 Then, say nothing else to them about it.

-- Briefly share good memories about your lost loved one to your children, friends, or partners who may not have met them or have known them well.
+- Briefly share good memories about your lost loved one with your children, friends, or partners who may not have met them or have known them well.
 Share photos and share advice they used to give to you with others.

 - Attempt to talk about how you feel (or don’t feel) with a licensed counselor.
 They are skilled professionals who may be able to give you tips on how to cope in a healthy way during the holidays.

 - Start a new holiday tradition in their honor.
 It can be anything.
 It can be a combination of any of these tips.
 Try attending a play or an orchestra concert wearing their favorite color and afterward eat some of their favorite snacks.
 Or visit their gravesite and leave flowers in their favorite color or a color that represents how they left.
-For example, my mother passed of a cardiac arrest.
+For example, my mother passed away of cardiac arrest.
 Therefore, I would wear red or leave red flowers and ribbons for women’s heart health.

 There is no wrong way to take care of yourself and there’s no wrong way to mourn if you are not harming yourself and others.
 And no matter you much you miss them and want them back or to be in heaven where they are, it’s imperative that you are safe and healthy while still on this earth.

 Your existence is important.
 I’m telling you what I have told myself and I wouldn’t tell you if I didn’t believe it and practice it.